Brand Names: Kazano

 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Alogliptin works by regulating the levels of insulin your body produces after eating.

-Alogliptin and metformin is a combination medicine used to treat type 2 diabetes.
-This medication is not for treating type 1 diabetes.
+Alogliptin and metformin is a combination medicine that is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
+This medicine is not for treating type 1 diabetes.

 Alogliptin and metformin may also be used for purposes not listed in this medication guide.